 If you visit the vitamin and supplement aisle in any drug or grocery store, you'll most likely find an entire space filled with CoQ10 products.
-When you search for "CoQ10" on the internet you'll get nearly seven million results.
+When you search for "CoQ10" on the internet you'll get millions of results.
 And if you read about nutrients for heart function support, CoQ10 is sure to be featured.
 There's no doubt about it: people are talking about CoQ10 benefits in a number of different spaces.
 Have you joined the conversation?†

 At Nature Made, we're engaged with the conversations people are having about CoQ10 supplements, and we've taken particular notice of one that is causing quite a bit of confusion: the "ubiquinone vs. ubiquinol" debate.
 Recently, some people have been describing ubiquinone, the form of CoQ10 that has been available for years, as inferior now that a new form called ubiquinol has emerged.
 We've seen a lot of conflicting and misleading information on this debate and hope to shed a little light on the real story.